Data Subject Access Requests: Compliance, Record Retention, Customers vs. Employees, GDPR, and U.S. State Law Mandates

 A live 90-minute CLE video webinar with interactive Q&A

-This CLE webinar will provide corporate counsel with best practices on compliance with data subject access requests (DSARs) under the GDPR, CCPA, CPRA, and other privacy laws.
+This CLE course will provide corporate counsel with best practices on compliance with data subject access requests (DSARs) under the GDPR, CCPA, CPRA, and other privacy laws.
 The panel will discuss current activity under the GDPR and the potential for abuse, how best to differentiate employee DSARs from consumer requests, and technology requirements for automating complex employee DSARs.

 - Data subject asset requests